 Kathy Halvorsen

-Dr. Kathy is currently University Professor of Natural Resources Policy, and holds joint faculty appointment with the Department of Social Sciences and the College of Forest Resources and Environmental Science, Michigan Technological University M(TU).
-Dr. Kathy has two main research domains: indigeneity and environmental stewardship and socio-technological system transitions toward climate change mitigation and adaptation.
+Dr. Halvorsen is currently University Professor of Natural Resources Policy, and holds joint faculty appointment with the Department of Social Sciences and the College of Forest Resources and Environmental Science, Michigan Technological University (MTU).
+Dr. Halvorsen has two main research domains: indigeneity and environmental stewardship and socio-technological system transitions toward climate change mitigation and adaptation.

 Carston Kuelheim